shreyasborole/AnimatedQRCode/README.md

-# Animated QR code generation script for large files.
+# A simple bash script to generate animated QR code (GIF) for large files.

 ## Requirements